 Whether you’ve spent your entire life in one place or have traversed the globe, living in China promises a wholly unique experience.
 While some culture shock may be inevitable, being well-informed can significantly ease your adjustment.

-The main questions that people ask before moving to China are:
+Common queries people have before moving to China include:

 - What is the cost of living?

-- Where will I live, and how much will it cost?
+- Where will I live, and what are the associated costs?

-- What are medical facilities like in China?
+- What are the medical facilities like in China?

-- How do I use the internet and my smartphone in China?
+- How do I navigate the internet and use my smartphone in China?

 Cost of living in China

-According to Numbeo, consumer prices in the U.S. are about 77% higher than they are in China.
-It also states that rent prices are about 126$ high in the U.S., restaurant prices are about 150% higher in the U.S., and grocery prices are about 73% higher in the U.S.
+According to Numbeo, consumer prices in the U.S. are 114.5% higher than they are in China.
+It also states that rent prices are 268.7% higher in the U.S., restaurant prices are 214% higher in the U.S., and grocery prices are 98.4% higher in the U.S.